evoluteur/structured-filter/README.md

 ### submitReady (Boolean)

-Provides hidden fields with the filters values to be submitted with the form (as an alternative to an AJAX call).
+Provides hidden fields with the conditions' values to be submitted with the form (as an alternative to an AJAX call).

 ```javascript
 $("#myFilter").structFilter({